 Both workshops offer tours twice a day, and although the guides only speak French, I’d still recommend them to anyone, even if you don’t understand a word.
 Each tour lasts about an hour.
 I didn’t need to book in advance – I simply arrived at the scheduled time and purchased my ticket on the spot.

 If you’ve got the time, definitely visit both – their schedules are coordinated.
-But if you can only choose one, I’d go for Maison des Canuts – it gives you a full sense of the silk-making process and what daily life was like for Lyon’s silk workers.
+But if you can only choose one, I’d go for Maison des Canut.

 1) Maison des Canuts

-At Maison des Canuts, you’ll learn about the ‘canuts’, the silk workers who made this city famous for its luxurious fabrics.
-The guides don’t just explain the history – they start up the old looms, and you can watch as silk threads are woven right in front of you.
+Learn about the canuts, the silk workers who made Lyon famous for its luxurious fabrics.
+The guides don’t just talk about the history – they fire up the old looms, and you can watch as silk is woven right in front of you.

 The space itself is small, just around 50 m², and everything has been restored to look exactly as it did in the late 19th century.
 You can even wander upstairs and see how the workshop owners lived.